 At Nunney First School we are very fortunate to have wonderfully spacious and beautifully maintained grounds.
 With room to play and explore, the opportunities for learning beyond the classroom are extensive and teachers capitalize on these.

-We also make use the many geological and historical features that Nunney provides such as: the stream that runs through the village; Nunney Castle; All Saints Church and the nature area and woods adjacent to Castle Hill as hooks for our project work.
+We also make use the many geological and historical features that Nunney provides such as: the stream that runs through the village; Nunney Castle and All Saints Church.